huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 Flow can be used to generate repeated vehicle runs on the same route, you can config vehicle route and depart rate here.

-After the `gen_traffic` function is run, a dir named "traffic" containing vehicle config xmls will be created under output_dir.
+After the `gen_scenario` function is run, a dir named "traffic" containing vehicle config xmls will be created under output_dir.

 This a short file example of how it works: